diojin/mockingjay/docs/frameworks.md

 * The **ModelAndView** can either contain a View object or a logical name of a View object.
 If the ModelAndView object contains the logical name of a View, the Dispatcher-Servlet queries a **ViewResolver** (5) to look up the View object that will render the response.

-* Finally, the DispatcherServlet dispatches the request to the View object (6) indicated by the ModelAndView object.
+* Finally, the DispatcherServlet dispatches the "request" (PS: data from Controller) to the View object (6) indicated by the ModelAndView object.
 The View object is responsible for rendering a response back to the client.

 ### Hibernate